flexn-io/renative-docs/docs/overview/migrating-react-native.md

 -   `app`: This folder contains the main files for your application.
 -   `entry`: This folder allows you to configure the launch settings of your app.
 It is intended for advanced configuration and customization.
--   `pages`: This folder enables you to create individual pages for your application.
-It is only used for web development.
+-   `pages`: This folder enables you to create individual pages.
+This is only used for web development.

 :::info
 You are not restricted to the three specified folders.
 Within the `src/` directory, you have the flexibility to create your own folders to organize styles, components, and any other necessary resources.